travis-ci/docs-travis-ci-com/trusty-to-xenial-migration-guide.md

 For example, to update the `git-lfs` version, you’d need to explicitly specify the source in your config:

-You can find the full list of sources and packages that have been used and to install and then removed [here](https://docs.travis-ci.com/user/reference/xenial#third-party-apt-repositories-removed).
+You can find the full list of sources that have been used and to install packages and then were removed [here](https://docs.travis-ci.com/user/reference/xenial#third-party-apt-repositories-removed).

 ```
 addons: